Legal Tech

 This is largely a reflection of how reactive much legal work is; when the client has a problem, they call their lawyer because they need a solution yesterday.
 These clients are less concerned with what kind of fee arrangement is in place than with finding a speedy solution to their problem.

 The upshot is that the billable hour will hang around for quite some time, alongside other law firm pricing models.
-The use of new fee arrangements will come into play — including fixed-fee arrangements and other types of value-based pricing — for certain types of work, especially for tasks and workflows that leverage AI.
+The use of new fee arrangements will come into play — including fixed-fee arrangements and other types of value-based pricing — for certain types of work, especially for tasks and workflows that leverage legal AI.

 AI works best when leveraged for repetitive, high-volume pieces of work.
 Our earlier example of a due diligence review is a prime case in point: AI can scour hundreds upon hundreds of contracts without ever getting bored, and it can deliver results with the same level of accuracy as a legal professional in a fraction of the time.